-The Crystal Palace new cycle-friendly roundabouts are not fully open yet, which maybe is just as well.
-They include a cycle route around the Fountain Drive roundabout which is not as cycle-friendly as it might be.
-That protective raised kerb is wide enough for a Brompton but not maybe wide enough for this
+Various worrying features include a cycle route around the Fountain Drive roundabout which is not as cycle-friendly as it might be.
+That protective raised kerb is wide enough for a Brompton (see above) but not maybe wide enough for this

 And if you take a look at the first picture again with special attention to the lorry, you realise that cyclists using the crossing might be right in its blind spot most of the time.
 A picture of a lorry blind spot helpfully provided by the boys in yellow looks like this: